-We have invested and continue to invest a significant portion of our efforts and financial resources in the development, approval and now commercialization of roxadustat for the treatment of anemia caused by CKD in dialysis patients in China, as well as in other indications and other geographic regions.
-With the marketing authorization received from the National Medical Products Administration ("NMPA") of roxadustat for the treatment of anemia caused by CKD in dialysis patients in China, we plan to launch commercialization efforts in China in the third quarter of 2019 with our commercialization partner AstraZeneca.
+We have invested and continue to invest a significant portion of our efforts and financial resources in the development, approval and now commercialization of roxadustat for the treatment of anemia caused by CKD in in China, as well as in other indications and other geographic regions.
+With the marketing authorization received from the National Medical Products Administration ("NMPA") for roxadustat for the treatment of anemia caused by CKD in patients on dialysis and not on dialysis in China, we plan to launch commercialization efforts in China in the third quarter of 2019 with our commercialization partner AstraZeneca.